emacs-mirror/emacs/mps/manual/source/glossary/v.rst

             such as the use of value objects.
 In :term:`Lisp`, for example, numbers are often represented as value objects but not always as immediate data.
-The ``EQ`` predicate of Lisp tests if two objects are the identical representation, whereas the ``EQL`` predicate tests if two objects represent the same type and value (are computationally identical).
-Because the choice of
-            representation is an optimization, exposing it at the language level could cause programs to behave differently under different compilers or optimization settings.
-Modern languages, such as :term:`Dylan` hide this
+The ``EQ`` predicate of Lisp tests if two objects have the same representation, whereas the ``EQL`` predicate tests if two objects represent the same type and value (are computationally identical).
+Because the choice of representation is an optimization, exposing it at the language level can cause programs to behave differently under different compilers or optimization settings.
+Modern languages, such as :term:`Dylan` hide this representational distinction,
-            representational distinction, permitting the compiler
-            greater freedom in optimization.
+            permitting the compiler greater freedom in optimization.

         .. similar:: :term:`immediate data`.